 The Dynamite Dinner Club program features weekly classes designed for ages seven to 15 to replace their original, in-person afterschool program.
 Cooking classes deliver essential lessons and culminate in a "hearty, healthy family dinner."

-Programming of as February 2021 runs for a 10-week semester with two options for class times daily to accommodate those in different time zones.
+Programming of as March 2021runs for a 10-week semester with two options for class times daily to accommodate those in different time zones.
 Students will learn how to make meals such as Thai Curry Noodle Soup, Shepherd's Pie, Spinach & Ricotta Stuffed Shells, Crispy Sesame Orange Chicken, and more.

 All menus are adaptable for vegetarian, kosher, dairy-free, and gluten-free diets.
 Ingredients are sent weeks in advance with the recipes, as well as substitution options, so you have everything you need the day of the course.